This article covers backup procedures that must be used for different types of data including:

 mkfs.xfs /dev/localbkp

-mkdir /localbkp chown oracle:oinstall /localbkp chmod 755 /localbkp
+chown oracle:oinstall /localbkp

 - Mount the filesystem